The Warm & Fuzzies

 Every time my phone buzzes, I look down to see if our social media has grown.
 Social media is one of those funny things that unless you have someone to get you connected to a large network, almost grows like word of mouth, one by one.
 Social media is very new to Travis & me; we didn’t know much about it till we were hired at Ecclesiastical Sewing.
 Sure we had Facebook and I had Pinterest, but that was it!
 We prefer to act like Stone Age people.
 But an online business doesn’t grow without social media.
 So we learned; we are still learning.
 What makes me super happy & bounce (literally, I bounce) is seeing the reach of our brand, one ping at a time.

 #3….trim that doesn’t pucker:

 Yes, this is self-explanatory.
-BUT taking out stitches and redoing work more than once is frustrating.
-Yes, I will do it as many times as it takes to do correctly….but it makes me so happy when it just works after try number one.
+But taking out stitches and redoing work more than once is frustrating.
+Yes, I will do it as many times as it takes to do it correctly….but it makes me so happy when it just works after trying number one.

 #2….looking over my computer screen and seeing the deep look of concentration on my husband’s face:

-You see, not only do I spend every work day with three fantastic four legged fur-babies, but I work alongside my other half.
-My husband, although mainly the business head of this operation, has also been known to help cut lining, iron, tailor baste, and will be learning how to construct a stole in the near future.
+You see, not only do I spend every workday with three fantastic four-legged fur babies, but I work alongside my other half.
+My husband, although mainly the business head of this operation, has also been known to help cut lining, iron, tailor baste, and will be learning how to construct a stole shortly.
 Yes, my man can sew; he’s good at it!
 All around there is nothing better than being close to the one you love all day long.